geomatupen/SolarOly/README.md

   class definitions used to validate the YOLO sidecars.

 Project folders contain source imagery and generated artifacts and are not part of the application source.
-Back up project roots before upgrades.
 Do not commit datasets, credentials, customer imagery or model weights to the repository.

 ## Troubleshooting